Tenant Move In Checklist

 Virginia All New Tenancies

-Washington Only if Collecting a Security Deposit
+Washington Tenancies Collecting a Security Deposit

-Wisconsin Only if Collecting a Security Deposit
+Wisconsin Tenancies Collecting a Security Deposit

 What a Tenant Move In Checklist Should Include

-A Move In Checklist should provide the following:
+A move-in checklist should provide the following:

-• Move In Inspection.
-There should be a column to note any damages discovered during the Move In Inspection.
+• Move In Inspection: There should be a column to note any damages discovered during the move-in inspection

 Rooms, Hallways, and Entryways